 With more than 80 million visitors annually, there is no doubt the BLM is a recreation agency.
-One of the attractions of BLM land is the broad spectrum of recreation activities that these spaces support, both developed recreation sites and dispersed recreation uses.
-Increasing access naturally means that the BLM will need to create a long term recreation strategy that focuses on how visitors will use the land while not creating negative impacts.
+One of the attractions of lands administered by the BLM is the broad spectrum of recreation activities that these spaces support including both developed recreation sites and dispersed recreation uses.
+Increasing access naturally means that the BLM will need to create a long-term recreation strategy that focuses on how visitors will use the land while not creating negative impacts.
 Without adequate and sustained increases in funding and staffing, the adverse impacts on public lands from ever-increasing recreation use will continue to be significant and the recreational visitor will not have quality experiences.